Das-Kollektiv/tdme2/README-MiniScript.md

 # 4. Data types and variables

-MiniScript works with the following data types
+MiniScript works with the following data types:
 - boolean
 - integer
 - float